-Under the PRC Constitution and the Law of Organization of the People's Courts, the judicial system is made up of the Supreme People's Court, the local people's courts, military courts and other special people's courts.
+Under the PRC Constitution and the Law of Organization of the People's Courts and other binding legal documents, the judicial system is made up of the Supreme People's Court, the local people's courts, military courts and other special people's courts.
 The local people's courts are comprised of the basic people's courts, the intermediate people's courts and the higher people's courts.
-The basic people's courts are organized into civil, criminal, economic and administrative divisions.
-The intermediate people's courts are organized into divisions similar to those of the basic people's courts, and are further organized into other special divisions, such as the intellectual property division.
+The basic people's courts are generally organized into civil, criminal and administrative divisions.
+The organization of the higher People's Courts and the intermediate people's courts are similar with the basic People's Courts and could establish other special divisions as circumstances demand, such as intellectual property division.
 The higher level people's courts supervise the basic and intermediate people's courts.
-The people's procuratorates also have the right to exercise legal supervision over the civil proceedings of people's courts of the same level and lower levels.
 The Supreme People's Court is the highest judicial body in the PRC.
-It supervises the administration of justice by all of the people's courts.
+It supervises the adjudicative work of the local people's courts and special people's courts.

-The people's courts employ a two-tier appellate system.
-A party may appeal against a judgment or order of a local people's court to the people's court at the next highest level.
-Second judgments or orders given at the same level and at the next highest level are final.
+The people's courts employ a "second instance as final" appellate system regarding civil disputes.
+A party may appeal against a judgment or order of the people's court of first instance to the people's court at the next higher level.
+Second judgments or orders given at the next higher level are final.
 First judgments or orders of the Supreme People's Court are also final.
 If, however, the Supreme People's Court or a people's court at a higher level finds an error in a judgment which has been given in any people's court at a lower level, or the presiding judge of a people's court finds an error in a judgment which has been given in the court over which he presides, the case may then be retried according to the judicial supervision procedures.

-The Civil Procedure Law of the PRC, which was adopted on April 9, 1991, sets forth the criteria for instituting a civil action, the jurisdiction of the people's courts, the procedures to be followed for conducting a civil action and the procedures for enforcement of a civil judgment or order.
+The Civil Procedure Law of the PRC (the "PRC Civil Procedure Law"), which was adopted on April 9, 1991, sets forth the criteria for instituting a civil action, the jurisdiction of the people's courts, the procedures to be followed for conducting a civil action and the procedures for enforcement of a civil judgment or order.
 All parties to a civil action conducted within the PRC must comply with the Civil Procedure Law.
-Generally, a civil case is initially heard by a local court of the municipality or province in which the defendant resides.
-The parties to a contract may, by express agreement, select a jurisdiction where civil actions may be brought, provided that the jurisdiction is either the plaintiff's or the defendant's place of residence, the place of execution or implementation of the contract or the object of the action.
+Generally, a civil case is initially heard by a local court of the place where the defendant resides.
+The parties to a contract may, by written agreement, select a jurisdiction where civil actions may be brought, provided that the jurisdiction is either the plaintiff's or the defendant's place of residence, the place of execution or implementation of the contract or the object of the action.
+However, such selection can not violate the stipulations of grade jurisdiction and exclusive jurisdiction in any case.